damianmultipurpose/SQL-Excel-Tableau-Data-Analytics-Portfolio-Projects/README.md

 ### Results/Findings

-Key insights from the analysis:
+Key insights from the SQL Data Exploration analysis:
 1.Countries with higher vaccination rates had lower death rates.

 2.Regions like Europe and the Americas were most impacted in terms of cases and deaths.